Finland in the Eurovision Song Contest 2016: Final

 The final took place on 27 February 2016 where the nine entries that qualified from the preceding three semi-finals competed.
-"Sing It Away" performed by Sandhja was selected as the winner by a 50/50 combination of public votes and ten jury groups that represented different sections of Finnish society: Eurovision experts, musicians, the media, YouTube personalities, Finland Swedes, LGBT, members of parliament, asphalt constructors, children and bloggers.
+"Sing It Away" performed by Sandhja was selected as the winner by a 50/50 combination of public votes and ten jury groups that represented different sections of Finnish society: Eurovision experts, musicians, the media, social media influencers, YouTube personalities, Finland Swedes, LGBT, members of parliament, asphalt constructors, and children.
 The viewers and the juries each had a total of 430 points to award.
 Each jury group distributed their points as follows: 1, 2, 4, 6, 8, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved through the following voting methods: telephone, SMS and online voting.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 430 points rounded to the nearest integer: 43 points.

 In addition to the performances of the competing entries, the interval act featured Krista Siegfrids covering the first 1961 Finnish Eurovision song, "Valoa ikkunassa", 2015 Finnish Eurovision entrants Pertti Kurikan Nimipäivät and Finnish Eurovision Song Contest 2006 winners Lordi.